pivotal/docs-tap/namespace-provisioner/use-case4.md

     ```

     * Controller will look at all the annotations/labels with prefix `param.nsp.tap/` and add the keys and its values in the desired-namespace configmaps as parameters for that namespace.
-    * Users can provide a custom prefix for the controller to look at if they do not want to use the default `param.nsp.tap` using parameter_prefixes configuration in namespace provisioner TAP values.
+    * Users can provide a custom prefix for the controller to look at if they do not want to use the default `param.nsp.tap` using parameter_prefixes configuration in Namespace Provisioner TAP values.
 See [Controller Customization](#heading=h.lc08xegj8s5n) for more information on setting parameter_prefixes.

     >**Note** Labels take precedence over annotations if the same key is provided in both.